Information For Visitors and New Exhibitors

 The Show is a two day event.
 It is held yearly on Saturday and Sunday of the Martin Luther King Jr. Birthday weekend in January.
 The location is the Mallory Building on the Big E Fairgrounds in West Springfield Ma.

 Visitors to the Show are Welcome !
-The admission is free, mention the fact that you are attending the Chicken Show at the gate and the parking may be free as well.
+The admission is free.
 There is a food vendor and picnic tables right inside the building.
-There is a bird raffle on both Saturday and Sunday, and a Chinese raffle offering donated items ranging from poultry related collectables and supplies, to fresh baked goods.
+There is a Chinese raffle offering donated items ranging from poultry related collectables and supplies, to fresh baked goods.
 Rafle tickets can be purchased throughout the weekend.
 Donations are appreciated and can be dropped off at the show.

 Day visitors will not require a show book to attend the show.
 The information that follows is intended to give the visitor all the knowledge that is necessary to attend the show.
 Show Booklets, or Show Catalogs as we call them are for people who intend to exhibit birds and include an entry form.
 They cost a good deal to print and mail, so we ask that people who do not wish to exhibit their poultry please use the on-line catalog for viewing and printing.